Beneficiary Designations: The Easiest Way to Leave a Legacy

-You can help ensure that future generations of students have access to the same enriching experiences you had at Bowdoin by designating the College as your beneficiary or successor-in-interest to receive assets such as: a bank, investment, or retirement account; a donor-advised charitable giving account (DAF); or a life insurance policy, among other financial instruments.
+You can help ensure that future generations of students have access to the same enriching experiences you had at Bowdoin by designating the College as a beneficiary or successor-in-interest to receive assets from one of your accounts such as a bank, investment or retirement account; a donor-advised charitable giving account (DAF); or, a life insurance policy or other financial instruments.

 Designations are made by assigning a percentage of assets to the beneficiary or successor using a form that is entirely separate from your will or living trust.
 Designations come in several forms including: PODs (payable on death, usually on bank accounts); TODs (transfer on death, usually on investment accounts); and Successor-in-Interest (usually on donor-advised funds) and pass outside of probate, directly to the College.

 Designations are flexible and revocable.
 You have the ability to make adjustments to meet unforeseen circumstances such as: unexpected family needs; long-term care costs; or, poor investment performance.

 Donor-advised funds* (DAFs) are a popular philanthropic tool which may become even more so as taxpayers who avail themselves of the standard deduction use a DAF periodically to reach the itemization threshold.

 If the original purpose for your life insurance policy no longer applies—such as educating children now grown or providing financial security for a spouse now deceased—your policy can be used to leave a legacy at Bowdoin.

 How to Make a Designation for Bowdoin on one of Your Accounts